kubernetes/enhancements/keps/sig-node/2400-node-swap/README.md

 ### Scenarios

-1. Swap is enabled only at the system level.
-The CRI does not permit user workloads to use swap.
+1. Swap is enabled on a node's host system, but the CRI does not permit Kubernetes workloads to use swap.
 (This scenario is a prerequisite for the following use cases.)
 1. Swap is enabled at the node level.
 The CRI can be globally configured to permit user workloads scheduled on the node to use some quantity of swap.
 1. Swap is set on a per-workload basis.
 The CRI sets permitted swap utilization on each individual workload.